PrincetonUniversity/STELLOPT/README_mscompile.md

 Notes:
 -- The compiled files hdf5.mod are stored under /mingw64/include/static/ or /mingw64/include/shared.
 -- If you are using the hdf5 *.dll files, you need to include the "shared" dir -- the mingw precompiler is based on gcc9 in this build.
-To avoid getcarg errors
+     ...
+To avoid getcarg and vmec_system errors you need to add a proper flag and system call ...
+This is all about GCC9.3 compatability, not actual Windows compatability

 =========================
 Current issue: